JoergBitzer/AudioDevTemplate/README.md

 1. Create a new directory (better create a new repository in GitHub)
 2. (if Github): Checkout your new project
 3. copy template files
-4. rename all instances of "Template" in the Files with something apropriate
+4. rename all instances of "Template" in the Files with something apropriate (use a renaming-tool like   "sed -i 's/Template/YourNewProjectName/g' *.*") change/rename line 7 in CMakeLists.txt, since this was not renamed (CAPITILIZED)
+5. Add your new subdiretory to the master CMakeLists.txt file
+6. Start coding your plugin

 ## Options:
 * In the CMakeLists.txt you can add some defines (FACTORY_PRESETS and WITH_MIDIKEYBOARD).
-Te second is recommended for synth.
+The second is recommended for synth.